-The Parliamentary Under Secretary of State (Care and Mental Health) leads on the following policy areas:
+The Parliamentary Under Secretary of State (Mental Health and Inequalities) leads on the following policy areas:

 Ministerial lead for: